thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

   The Thymeleaf Shop
 ```

-And another example in `JAVASCRIPT` template mode, a `greeter.js` file we process as a textual
+And another example in `JAVASCRIPT` template mode, a `greeter.js` file, we
-template and which result we call from our HTML pages.
-Note this is *not* a `<script>` block
+process as a textual template and which result we call from our HTML pages.
+Note
-in an HTML template, but a `.js` file being processed as a template on its own:
+this is *not* a `<script>` block in an HTML template, but a `.js` file being
+processed as a template on its own:

 ```javascript
 var greeter = function() {